There isn't much opportunity to bargain in Miami. Prices are fixed in most places. At some flea markets, you might be able to haggle a bit.

 Miami has loads of attractions for young travelers.
 You'll find lovely beaches, grassy parks, nature trails, megamalls, zoos and other animal-centric attractions.
 Plus, there's plenty of great snacks, from Italian-style gelato to Venezuelan arepas (corn cakes).
 There are also loads of family-friendly hotels and restaurants to keep your young ones happy on holiday.

 While not cheap, these parks are often a big hit with the kids.
-Monkeys, birds, tigers and other fine species – Miami has plenty of animal allure.
+Monkeys, birds, tigers and other fine species – Miami has loads of animal allure.

 Rainy Day Activities

-When the weather sours (rain or unbearable humidity), it's time to retreat indoors.
+When the weather sours (rain or unbearable heat and humidity), it's time to retreat indoors.

-- HistoryMiami Fascinating multimedia exhibits on Miami's history; there's even displays on pirates!
-The second Saturdays of the month are family fun days, with free activities from noon to 4pm.
+Fascinating multimedia exhibits on Miami's history; there's even displays on pirates!
+The second Saturday of each month is family fun day, with free activities from noon to 4pm.

 Beaches & Pools